Moduli Spaces of $\alpha$-stable Pairs and Wall-Crossing on $\mathbb{P}^2$

 When $d=4$ or $5$, through the wall-crossing analysis in previous section and the results of \cite{choithesis, maican4}, the Brill-Noether strata have the following geometric descriptions. \begin{prop} \begin{enumerate} \item For $d=4$ or $5$, $\bM(d,1)_k=\emptyset$ for $k\geq d-1$. \item $\bM(4,1)_2\simeq \bM^{0^+}(4,-1)$. \item The Brill-Noether locus of $\bM(5,1)$ consists of two components such that $\bM(5,1)_3 \simeq\bB(5,1)$ and $\overline{\bM(5,1)_2}\simeq\xi(\bM^{0^+}(5,-1))$.
 Moreover, $\bM(5,1)_3 \subset \overline{\bM(5,1)_2}$. \end{enumerate} \end{prop} \begin{proof} Part (1): This is \cite[\S 3]{maican} for $d=4$ and \cite[\S 3.1]{maican4} for $d=5$.
 A simpler proof for $d=4$ can be found in \cite[Lemma 4.6.3]{choithesis}.

 Part (2): By Proposition \ref{prop6}, The last space $\bM^{0^+}(4,-1)_1=\bM^{0^+}(4,-1)$ because of Proposition \ref{prop6}.(2) and part (1).

-Part (3): By \cite[Proposition 3.1.5 and Proposition 3.3.3]{maican4}, the general points in $\bM(5,1)_2$ (resp. $\bM(5,1)_3$) consists of stable sheaves of the form $\cO_C(2)(-p_1-p_2-p_3-p_4)$ (resp. $\cO_C(1)(p)$) for four points $p_i$ (resp. a point $p$) of the general position on a smooth quintic curves.
+Part (3): By \cite[Proposition 3.1.5 and Proposition 3.3.3]{maican4}, the general points in $\bM(5,1)_2$ (resp. $\bM(5,1)_3$) consist of stable sheaves of the form $\cO_C(2)(-p_1-p_2-p_3-p_4)$ (resp. $\cO_C(1)(p)$) for four points $p_i$ (resp. a point $p$) in general position on smooth quintic curves.
 Then, obviously, $\bM(5,1)_3\simeq \bB(5,1)\simeq \bM^{0^+}(5,-4)$.
-Also, as we have seen in Theorem \ref{prop3}, $\bM^{0^+}(5,-1)$ are obtained from the moduli space $\bB(5,4)$ by two times wall-crossings where the pairs in the flipping locus are supported on reducible quintic curves.
-Hence the general sheaves are of the forms
+Also, as we have seen in Theorem \ref{prop3}, $\bM^{0^+}(5,-1)$ is obtained from the moduli space $\bB(5,4)$ by two times wall-crossings where the pairs in the flipping locus are supported on reducible quintic curves.
+Hence the general sheaves are of the form

 under the above condition.
-Through the composition of the forgetting and the dual map
+Through the composition of the forgetful and the dual map